-Eight strange things that have caused traffic chaos
+Santa and swans, weird things blocking roads - CBBC Newsround

 His owner Tom Hamilton - a local farmer - had parked the vehicle and left the dog on the passenger seat, while he went to inspect a lamb.

-However, the dog leant on the controls - and the tractor started to pull away!
+While he was away, the dog leant on the controls - and the tractor started to drive out of the field!

 It rolled down the verge, crashed through a fence and drove on to one of Scotland's busiest motorways - with Don still in it!